What is the link between Paris Zoo (Parc zoologique de Paris) and the National Museum of Natural History (Muséum national d'Histoire naturelle)?

-We accept payments by bank card (except for American Express), cash, cheque and French holiday vouchers.
+We accept payments by bank card (American Express included), cash, cheque and French holiday vouchers.

 Can you extend the validity date for a ticket?

 Unfortunately, our system technically does not allow us to extend the validity of tickets issued.
-For reference, tickets bought at the Zoo are valid on the day that they are purchased, tickets bought on our website are valid for 1 year and works committee tickets are valid for 2 years.
+For reference, tickets bought at the Zoo are valid on the day that they are purchased, tickets bought on our website are valid until their indicated expiration date and works committee tickets are valid for 2 years.

 How do i book breakfast with the giraffes?

-Before the zoo opens, you can enjoy a special breakfast featuring the first giraffe feeding session of the day, overseen by the zookeepers and the Zoo’s mediators.
-If you would like to come to one of these breakfasts, you must book in advance.
+Before the zoo opens, you can enjoy a special breakfast featuring the first giraffe feeding session of the day, overseen by the zookeepers and the zoo’s mediators.
+Please note that all activities are conducted in French only.